atk4/book/en/core-features/objects.rst

     $author_join->addField('name')->type('readonly')->caption("Author's Name")

     // Now you can use this Model inside a Grid and it
-    // will show the author name for each book
+    // will show the authors name for each book

     $this->add('Grid')->setModel($book);